analogdevicesinc/ai8x-training/README.md

 Note that 1-bit weights (and, to a lesser degree, 2-bit weights) require the use of bias to produce useful results.
 Without bias, all sums of products of activated data from a prior layer would be negative, and activation of that data would always be zero.

+In other cases, using bias in convolutional layers does not improve inference performance.
+In particular, [Quantization](#Quantization)-Aware Training (QAT) optimizes the weight distribution, possibly deteriorating the distribution of the bias values.

 #### Rounding

 MAX78000/MAX78002 rounding (for the CNN sum of products) uses “round half towards positive infinity”, i.e. $y=⌊0.5+x⌋$.
 This rounding method is not the default method in either Excel or Python/NumPy.
 The rounding method can be achieved in NumPy using `y = np.floor(0.5 + x)` and in Excel as `=FLOOR.PRECISE(0.5 + X)`.